 The declining monarch butterfly population has the U.S. Fish and Wildlife Service evaluating monarch research before deciding monarch endangered species status.
 To assist, Illinois brought in key stakeholders to facilitate the development of an Illinois Monarch Action Plan.
 Join Maria Turner, University of Illinois Extension State IPM Specialist as she discusses the action plan.

 Tomato Problems – Ken Johnson – June 9th at 1:30 p.m.
-Central Standard
+Central Time

 Tomatoes are one of the most popular and commonly grown plants in home gardens.
 Join University of Illinois Extension Educator, Ken Johnson where he will discuss common problems that plague tomatoes as well as ways to address them.

 Living Carpets: Ground Covers – Kelly Allsup – July 14th at 1:30 p.m.
-Central Standard
+Central Time

 If I see another ground cover of daylilies mixed with mulch or grassy junipers, I am going to scream.
 Unlike daylilies, ground covers should be ornamental year-round, and low maintenance once established.
 Learn some new options for ground cover, including plants that you may not think of, to create these living carpets.
 These types of plants will be highlighted throughout the talk with University of Illinois Extension Horticulture Educator, Kelly Allsup.

 Adventures in Edible Landscaping – Austin Little – August 11th at 1:30 p.m.
-Central Standard
+Central Time

 This webinar will explore the use of plants that are not only visually attractive, but also edible.
 Join Horticulture Educator, Austin Little and look at the benefits of introducing edible plants into the landscape and look at the unique challenges of edible plants.
 In addition, we will look at some great options for different types of edible plants and talk about some design basics when adding edibles to your landscape.